 - Basic cable (approximately 90 channels)

 - Most utilities (tenants pay electricity in Campus Town, Gilman and Frenn)

 - Laundry facilities are available in all buildings except the Frenn Building.
 Humphrey and East Phase V laundry rooms accept MarquetteCash.

-Courses available 10Accounting and Finance 1 Applied and Pure Sciences 2 Business and Management 2 Computer Science and IT 1 Humanities & Social Sciences 2 Mass Communication & Media 3
+Courses available 10Accounting & Finance 1 Applied, Pure Sciences 2 Business, Management 2 Computer Science, IT 1 Humanities & Social Sciences 2 Mass Communication & Media 3